Once Upon a Time in Mumbaai: Plot

 Shoaib's beautiful girlfriend, Mumtaz, works in a local jewellery shop, which Shoaib visits often, to the aggravation of her boss.
 Shoaib gives her a beautiful necklace, which, unbeknownst to Mumtaz, Shoaib had stolen from a lady during a home robbery.
 Later, that lady comes to the shop with her husband to buy more jewellery.
 The lady soon recognizes her own necklace being worn by Mumtaz and accuses her of allegedly stealing her jewellery and publicly insults her.
 Following this, Mumtaz admits to the outraged customer that her boyfriend had given the item to her.
 The lady and her husband demand she takes them to her boyfriend's shop, where they confront him.
 This enrages Shoaib, who beats up the husband and destroys his own shop.

 Shoaib goes to Sultan and asks to be a part of his crime ring.
 Seeing his potential, Sultan agrees to take him under his wing.
 Shoaib learns the tricks of the trade and soon becomes Sultan's trusted aide.
 Wilson hatches a plan to use Shoaib's reckless ambition for quick money and power as a way to cause the downfall of Sultan.
 Wilson even refrains from killing Sultan and Shoaib when he has the opportunity, however Wilson's plan backfires.
 Finally, when Shoaib becomes invincible, Wilson blames himself for the subsequent catastrophe as he now cannot stop Shoaib's rise to power.

 In 1975, Sultan decides to hand over his power to Shoaib, and opts to enter state politics.
 He travels to Delhi to meet the Home Minister of India Jeet Kumar Rathi.
 Shoaib's unscrupulous ambitions lead him to carry out trades and acts which Sultan himself would strongly condemn and abhor, including manufacturing illicit liquor, accepting contract killings, investing in drug peddling, and running extortion rackets.
-When Sultan returns to Bombay, he learns of Shoaib's misdeeds and is outraged.
+When Sultan returns to Mumbai, he learns of Shoaib's misdeeds and is outraged.
 He finds Shoaib at a party and slaps him in public for his unethical activities and states he can never really be like Sultan.
-This infuriates Shoaib and he plots his revenge as he now knows that Sultan and he cannot possibly rule Bombay together due to Sultan's strong principles and moral ethos.
+This infuriates Shoaib and he plots his revenge as he now knows that Sultan and he cannot possibly rule Mumbai together due to Sultan's strong principles and moral ethos.
 The next day, as Sultan campaigns for his new party, Shoaib appears and assassinates Sultan while he is addressing the people at the rally as a horrified Wilson looks on, thus ending the reign of the smuggler who was loved by his people.

 Back in 1993, Wilson laments that he and the police are responsible for the bombings because of their lack of forethought.
-Wilson also says that 18 years later, Shoaib now rules Bombay despite living abroad, and the people are now forever at his mercy.
-As Bombay's new underworld kingpin, he has since established a global criminal empire, which leaves any and all governments and forces no chance to reach him.
+Wilson also says that 18 years later, Shoaib now rules Mumbai despite living abroad, and the people are now forever at his mercy.
+As Mumbai's new underworld kingpin, he has since established a global criminal empire, which leaves any and all governments and forces no chance to reach him.